Part 2. How to Manage Your Infrastructure as Code

 Every time you run OpenTofu, it records information about what infrastructure it created in an OpenTofu state file.
 OpenTofu manages state using backends; if you don’t specify a backend, the default is to use the local backend, which stores state locally in a terraform.tfstate file in the same folder as the OpenTofu module (you’ll see how to use other backends in Part 5).
 This file contains a custom JSON format that records a mapping from the OpenTofu resources in your configuration files to the representation of those resources in the real world.

-When you’re done testing, you can run tofu destroy to have OpenTofu undeploy everything it deployed earlier, which should give you log output that looks something like this (log output truncated for readability):
+When you’re done testing, you can run tofu destroy to have OpenTofu undeploy everything it deployed earlier:

 console